fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/5kQaIXyiFFy7rwHWQsSoYX/e7a850980ce8c93ccf5e7a809c5527d1/Pangaea_Plus.gif)

 Pangea maps have always had a special place in the hearts of _Civ_ players who love a good all-out brawl.
 Pangaea Plus brings this gameplay to _Civ VII_, with all civs starting on a shared central Homeland landmass surrounded by a scattering of islands.
-These islands will have Treasure Resources that you’ll want to grab during the Exploration Age.
+These islands will have Treasure Resources that you'll want to grab during the Exploration Age.

-These contested Distant Lands islands make Naval gameplay especially viable, but be warned - you’ll need to invest in a strong army if you find yourself on this map type surrounded by Xerxes, Amina, and Harriet Tubman.
+These contested Distant Lands islands make Naval gameplay especially viable, but be warned - you'll need to invest in a strong army if you find yourself on this map type surrounded by Xerxes, Amina, and Harriet Tubman.

 ## **Leader & Civ Balance Pass**

  ![](app://assets.2k.com/1a6ngf98576c/3hbbsJSeR4Dfku2ZkjLkAN/71305696ff887c3aa322800168a600eb/HimikoAlt.gif)

-We’ve been paying close attention to how players engage with our roster of leaders and civs - both through direct community feedback and in-game data.
+We've been paying close attention to how players engage with our roster of leaders and civs - both through direct community feedback and in-game data.
 With recent updates to abilities that affect Combat Strength, the introduction of the new Food Curve with 1.2.0, and growing insights into how the Influence Yield is being used across different strategies, we have a better understanding of where certain leaders and civs stand in the current meta.

 Update 1.2.1 introduces some adjustments to a number of underutilized or underperforming options, with the hope of helping abilities stay relevant throughout the game and making each option feel distinct, competitive, and rewarding from start to finish.
 We included some extra dev notes in this section to give some insight into why these changes were made.
-We’ll keep on refining balance in future updates, so let us know how things feel!
+We'll keep on refining balance in future updates, so let us know how things feel!

  ![](app://assets.2k.com/1a6ngf98576c/2SoAgpqXPKB55VNLXkzx3t/afe12c8e801440e20b90390f21025b10/Update_Notes_Header__1_.png)